neel1996/neel1996/README.md

-### Hi there young Padawans and wise Jedi 🌠
+### Hello there! young padawans and wise Jedi 🌠

-:atom_symbol: I am a MERN stack developer with 3 years experience in working with mern statck applications.
-I have been working on web development technologies since 2015.
-Recently picked up go for an opensource [project](https://github.com/neel1996/gitconvex) and been exploring it actively since then
+:factory: I am a fullstack developer capable of crafting applications with Golang, Springboot, Node JS and React.
+I have been working with web development technologies since 2015.

 :clapper: I maintain a tech YouTube channel with 18k subs, but pivoted to full time development since 2019.